-Unconventional wave-based computation was previously explored in waves that either superimpose or annihilate upon collision, offering computational algorithms at different levels of sophistication [21–27].
+Unconventional wave-based computation has previously been explored in waves that either superimpose or annihilate upon collision, offering computational algorithms at different levels of sophistication [21–27].
 In these works, however, the propagating waves are described using a single variable.
 For small amplitude longitudinal waves—a common situation in water and air—these computational schemes can be sufficient.
 The reason is that the oscillatory variations of the density, pressure, and temperature are linearly proportional to one another.
-However, at the nonlinear limit—as obtained, for instance, using a sufficiently strong stimulation amplitude—the variations of these observables are no longer proportional, and the information about the stimulus is casted into a high-dimensional space of observables [28].
-This property makes an acoustic system extremely suitable for a material-based neuromorphic computing [22], which can potentially lead to reducing energy consumption and enhancing computational performance [29,30].
-In this letter we demonstrate how information about the stimulus strength and type are encoded at different aspects of the wave.
+However, at the nonlinear limit—as obtained, for instance, using a sufficiently strong stimulation amplitude—the variations of these observables are no longer proportional, and the information about the stimulus is cast into a high-dimensional space of observables [28].
+This property makes an acoustic system extremely suitable for material-based neuromorphic computing [22], which can potentially lead to reduced energy consumption and enhanced computational performance [29,30].
+In this letter we demonstrate how information about the stimulus strength and type are encoded in different aspects of the wave.
 In addition, we propose that collision sites between waves can be used as locations for short-term memory.
-Our results emphasize the richness of the phenomenon.
-Consequently, it may be used for material-based computing that mimics and potentially even surpass neural network dynamics.
+Our results emphasize the richness of the phenomenon; consequently, it may be used for material-based computing that mimics and potentially even surpasses neural network dynamics.

 The vdW fluid model.
 The compressible fluid model consists of three conservation laws (mass, momentum, and energy) and two constitutive relations.
-These equations couple the five variables of the system: specific volume, pressure, temperature, energy, and velocity fields.
-Respectively, w, p, θ,E,v.
+These equations couple the five variables of the system: specific volume, pressure, temperature, energy, and velocity fields—respectively, w, p, θ,E,and v.
 For simplicity we focus on one spatial dimension of the medium, resulting in plane-wave solutions.
-Following the Ansatz of Slemrod, the equations in the Lagrangian frame of reference are [17]
+Following the ansatz of Slemrod, the equations in the Lagrangian frame of reference are [17]

 ∂tw=w∂hv∂tv=w∂hτ∂tE=w∂hτv+∂hC∂hv∂hw+k∂h2θp=kBθmw-b-am2w2E=v22+cvθ-am2w+C2∂hw2 (1)

-with τ=-p+ζ∂hv-C∂h2w the stress in the fluid, ζ the dilatational viscosity, C the capillarity coefficient, h the spatial coordinate in the Lagrangian frame, w defines the scale of h vs. the laboratory coordinate in the Eulerian frame of reference, k is the coefficient of thermal conductivity, kB the Boltzmann constant, m the mass of the fluid particle, a the average attraction between particles, b the volume exclusion by the fluid particles, and cv the specific heat capacity.
+with τ=-p+ζ∂hv-C∂h2w the stress in the fluid, ζ the dilatational viscosity, C the capillarity coefficient, h the spatial coordinate in the Lagrangian frame, w defining the scale of h vs. the laboratory coordinate in the Eulerian frame, k the coefficient of thermal conductivity, kB the Boltzmann constant, m the mass of the fluid particle, a the average attraction between particles, b the volume exclusion by the fluid particles, and cv the specific heat capacity.

-The system of equations 1 is numerically solved using a pseudo-spectral method.
-We are focusing on solitary waves stimulated by locally increasing either the pressure, temperature, or energy, for a brief duration.
+The system of equations (1) is numerically solved using a pseudo-spectral method.
+We focus on solitary waves stimulated by locally increasing either the pressure, temperature, or energy for a brief duration.
 A detailed description of the model and stimulation properties is described elsewhere [16].
-Parameters and numerical method are provided in the Supplementary Materials.
+The parameters and the numerical method are provided in the Supplementary Materials.